 Montenegrin nightclubs are popular with foreign tourists.
 Patrons should be aware that these establishments can be crowded and may not comply with Western standards for occupancy control or fire safety.

-Crime: Residential break-ins present the greatest security concern for U.S. citizens in Montenegro.
-Violent crime is infrequent.
-Theft at ATMs is pervasive during the May to September tourist season.
+Crime: Violent crime is infrequent.
+Theft at ATMs increases during the May to September tourist season.

 Victims of Crime: Report crimes to the local police by dialing 112 and contact the U.S. Embassy at +382 20 410 500.

 Remember local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 The local equivalents to the 911 emergency line in Montenegro are 122 for police, 123 for the fire department, and 124 for an ambulance.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Carrying weapons in Montenegro is illegal.
 If you break local laws in Montenegro, your U.S. passport won’t help you avoid arrest or prosecution.